-For Security, Beware of Wikipedia, CNN, Daily Beast, Poynter -- and Many More
+For Trustworthy Commentary, Beware of Wikipedia, CNN, Daily Beast, Poynter -- and Many More

 Media manipulators this month used Wikipedia and CNN to smear investigative journalist Wayne Madsen, a former Navy intelligence officer who often breaks important and/or controversial stories.
 One is his July 22 column revealing a memo by former National Security Agency (NSA) Director Michael Hayden shortly after 9/11 describing why NSA would secretly bypass legal restrictions forbidding domestic surveillance.